mityax/rustimport/README.md

 ```python
 rustimport.settings.release_mode = True
 ```
+This essentially just disables the import hook and uses the standard python utilities to import the pre-compiled binary.

 **Warning:** Make sure to have all binaries pre-compiled when in release mode, as importing any missing ones will cause exceptions.

 ## Frequently asked questions